-There is no universal regulator for carbon credits, which is what attracts scammers.
+There is no global regulator for carbon credits, which is what attracts scammers.

-Under the Kyoto Protocol for reducing greenhouse gas emissions, the amount of emissions in the industrialized countries of the northern hemisphere has to be capped by assigned quotas.
+The objective of the Kyoto Protocol is a worldwide reduction in greenhouse gas emissions.
+To accomplish that, the amount of emissions the industrialized countries of the northern hemisphere produce was capped by quotas.
 These quotas are known as Assigned Amount Units (AAUs).
-Each AAU equals one metric ton of greenhouse gas or equivalent.
-To implement them, each of these countries set quotas on emissions from installations capable of producing pollution within their own borders.
-Each one of these facilities has a certain credit allowance of credits.
-If the facility has an excess of unused quotas it can sell them to other ones as carbon credits.
-An installation that sees that it may exceed its AAU quota can buy extra ones in this manner, privately or on the open market.
+Each AAU equals one metric ton of greenhouse gas or the equivalent thereof.
+Each industrialized country that is a signatory to the treaty has to assign AAUs for each installation capable of producing carbon pollution within its own borders.
+If the facility does not use up its AAUs in any given year it can sell the remainder to other polluters as carbon credits.
+An industrial plant that fears it may exceed its AAUs can buy extra ones in this manner.
+It can do that either privately or on the open market.

-By permitting AAUs to be bought and sold, the operator of each installation affected can theoretically choose the most cost-effective way of reducing total emissions.
-An operator can elect to use all the AAUs at his disposal, or sell AAUs and earmark the money earned to purchase industrial equipment that emits fewer pollutants.
+By permitting AAUs to be bought and sold, the operator of each installation can decide what is the most cost-effective way to reduce its total emissions.
+An operator can either use all its AAUs or sell them.
+If it sells them, it can earmark the money it earns to purchase industrial equipment that emits fewer pollutants.

 How Carbon Credit Trading Scams Work

-Individual investors who bought from scammers inevitably report that they cannot sell or trade their carbon credits, and have lost the money that they have invested.
+Individual investors who bought from scammers inevitably report that they cannot sell or trade their carbon credits.
+They simply lost the money that they thought they invested.

 If you think you’ve been the victim of a carbon credit trading scam, contact the fund recovery experts at MyChargeBack.